 All investments shall be made in accordance with Sections 53600 et seq. of the Government Code of California and as described within this Investment Policy.
 Limits identified are to be based on the "market value" of the investment.
 Where this section does not specify a limitation on the term or remaining maturity at the time of the investment, no investment shall be made in any investment that at the time of the investment has a term remaining to maturity in excess of five years, unless the legislative body has granted express authority to make that investment either specifically or as part of an investment program approved by the legislative body no less than three months prior to the investment.
+Percentage holding limits listed in this section apply at the time the security is purchased.
 Permitted investments under this policy shall include:

-- 1. Securities issued by the US Treasury, provided that there shall be no maximum allowable investment in US Treasury securities. - Securities issued and backed as to payment by one of the following Government Sponsored Entities (GSE's): the Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, and the Federal National Mortgage Association, provided that - a.
-A maximum of the greater of \$14 million or 70% of the portfolio be invested in agency securities, and - b.
-No more than the greater of \$7 million or 35% of the portfolio be invested in securities issued by any single agency. - c.
-Investment in mortgage-backed bonds and collateralized mortgage obligations (CMOs) is prohibited, even if such
+- 1. Securities issued by the U.S. Treasuries and other government obligations for which the full faith and credit of the United States are pledged for the payment of principal and interest.
+There shall be no maximum allowable investment in U.S. Treasuries provided that the maximum maturity is five (5) years. - 2.
+Securities issued and backed as to payment by one of the following Government Sponsored Entities (GSEs): the Federal Farm Credit Bank, Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, and the Federal National Mortgage Association, provided that: - a.
+No more than 25% of the portfolio be invested in securities issued by any single agency. - b.
+Only senior debt is permitted; purchase of subordinated debt is prohibited. - c.
+The maximum maturity does not exceed five (5) years.

-- bonds are issued by agencies of the US Government. - d.
-Only senior debt is permitted; purchase of subordinated debt is prohibited. - 3.
-Banker's acceptances provided that - a.
-They are issued by domestic institutions the short-term obligations of which are rated a minimum of "A-1" or higher, or equivalent, by at least one nationally recognized statistical rating organization ("NRSRO"). - b.
+- 3. Banker's acceptances provided that: - a.
+They are issued by institutions which have short-term debt obligations of which are rated a minimum of "A-1" or higher, or equivalent, by at least one nationally recognized statistical rating organization ("NRSRO"); Or long-term debt obligations which are rated in a rating category of "A" or higher, or equivalent by at least one NRSRO. - b.
 The acceptance is eligible for purchase by the Federal Reserve System. - c.
 The maturity does not exceed 180 days. - d.
-No more than the greater of \$4 million or 20% of the total portfolio may be invested in banker's acceptances, and - 4.
-Federally insured time deposits (Non-negotiable certificates of deposit) interest bearing deposits (such as money market accounts) and passbook savings accounts in state or national banks, or state or federal savings associations with a maximum maturity of 181 days. - 5.
-Time deposits (Non-negotiable certificates of deposit), interest bearing deposits (such as money market accounts) and passbook savings accounts in California banks in excess of insured amounts which are fully collateralized with securities in accordance with California law, provided that: - No more than the greater of \$4 million or 20% of the portfolio shall be invested in a combination of federally insured and collateralized time deposits, and - b.
-The federally insured and/or collateralized time deposits are issued by institutions which have long term debt rated "A", "A-1" for short-term, their equivalent, or better by at least one NRSRO. - c.
-The maturity of such deposits does not exceed 180 days. - 6.
-Negotiable certificates of deposit (NCDs) provided that - a.
-They are issued by institutions which have long term debt rated "A", "A-1" for short-term, their equivalent, or better by at least one NRSRO - b.
-The maturity does not exceed 180 days.
+No more than 40% of the total portfolio may be invested in banker's acceptances, and - e.
+No more than 5% of the portfolio may be invested in any single issuer. - 4.
+Federally insured time deposits (Non-negotiable certificates of deposit) in state or federally chartered banks, savings and loans, or credit unions, provided that: - a.
+The amount per institution is limited to the maximum covered under federal insurance. - b.
+No more than 20% of the portfolio will be invested in a combination of federally insured and collateralized time deposits. - c.
+The maximum maturity does not exceed five (5) years. - 5.
+Collateralized time deposits (Non-negotiable certificates of deposit), in state or federally chartered banks, savings and loans, or credit unions in excess of insured amounts which are fully collateralized with securities in accordance with California law, provided that: - a.
+No more than 20% of the portfolio shall be invested in a combination of federally insured and collateralized time deposits, and - b.
+The federally insured and/or collateralized time deposits are issued by institutions which have long-term debt rated "A", "A-1" for short-term, their equivalent, or better by at least one NRSRO. - c.
+The maturity of such deposits does not exceed five (5) years.